CallumMarriage/eat-cw/README.md

 To run via the IDE add a new configuration with the IDE referencing the Application class at the following directory: src/main/java/com/coursework/Application.java

+## Attempted Questions

+### Mandatory

+> a) Login

+> b) View a list of ALL free lessons

+> c) Choose a lesson

+> d) View their chosen lessons

+> e) Finalise a booking

+> f) Log out

+### Advanced

+> Section 2: Restrict the number of lessons per user

+> Section 3: Implement user sign-up functionality

+> Section 4: AJAX implementation to check if selected username exists

+> Section 5: Client-side validation of username

 ## Design

-The main idea that has influenced my design is separation of concerns, I have done this by ordering my code in a layered service first approach, with all the code relevant to a specific purpose (User or Lesson) in their own directories and all of the code within that directory layered.
+The main concept that has influenced my design the most is separation of concerns, I have done this by ordering my code in a layered service first approach, with all the code relevant to a specific purpose (User or Lesson) in their own directories and all of the code within that directory layered.

 Each Service is essentially a microservice with a model, view(UI view) controller, service and repository.